Subscribers are encouraged to send us proposals for guest and/or ongoing blogs.

 scholarship with arts and humanities scholarship and practice.

-DR. MARIA CHATZICHRISTODOULOU
+PROF. MARIA CHATZICHRISTODOULOU

 Director of External Development and Enterprise, Head of Creative Industries.
-A cultural practitioner

-who has worked as curator, producer, performer, writer and community organiser in the UK, Greece and internationally.
+A cultural practitioner who has worked as curator, producer, performer, writer and community organiser in the UK, Greece and internationally.

 PROF. JANE ALI-KNIGHT

 Professor in Festival & Event Management at Edinburgh Napier University, Scotland and a Visiting Professor at Curtin University, Australia, leading and developing the festival and event subject group, facilitating training and development in the field, currently a board member of BAFA (British Arts and